 a.
 Not properly valving off the diffusion pump in operation.
 The unit should be pumped down to 50 microns before opening the valve to the diffusion pump (never open the valve at a pressure higher than 150 microns).

 b.
-When initialing the cooling cycle, make certain the high vacuum valve is closed.
-A good procedure would be to introduce a 5 second delay before the onset of cooling to ensure the valve has closed.
+When initiating the cooling cycle, make certain the high vacuum valve is closed.
+A good procedure would be to introduce a 5-second delay before the onset of cooling to ensure the valve has closed.

 c.
 The holding pump may not be functioning properly.
 The foreline pressure should be 100 – 150 microns (Varian recommends no higher than 750 microns, although the industry considers 1 micron the maximum foreline pressure).
 This value should be measured by a thermocouple gauge installed in the foreline piping.

 d.
 The type of oil in the diffusion pump makes a significant difference.
 A Dow Type 704 fluid is recommended (it allows for a deeper vacuum than say Dow Type 702 and is less prone to issues should air infiltrate into the system).

 e.
 The foreline valve may not be operating properly – this is often the result of jamming of the foreline baffles, which close off the opening.

 f.
 The jets (i.e., nozzles) in the diffusion pump may be partially blocked due to residue buildup.